The Industry Benchmark for Networked AV Products

 *Note: ST2110-30 and AES67 aren’t exactly the same, there are some minor technical differences but we don’t need to talk about that here.

-Note that whilst MILAN products are compatible with each other, this isn’t the case with other AVB products.
+Note that whilst MILAN products are compatible with each other, almost no other AVB products have interoperability, they simply use the same underlying (AVB) technology.
 We count all MILAN products as AVB as well, because MILAN is a subset of AVB technology.

-These are protocols used only by their creators but both are AES67 compliant.
+These are protocols used only by their creators but are AES67 compliant.

 Video over IP

-Our research into IP video products is currently for AVB, Dante AV, SDVoE and ST2110 (partial).
+Our research into IP video products is currently for AVB, Dante AV, IPMX , NDI, SDVoE and ST2110 .
 We’ll consider adding others in the future.

 The largest proportion of networked video products are simply getting other types video signal on and off the network.
 This means that most video networking is based on HDMI or SDI connections being coded into a networked stream and decoded again further down the line.

-We show in brackets the number of products that are just video encoders, decoders and their associated control box.
-In the case of SDVoE, this is 91% of all products.
+We show in brackets the number of products that are just video encoders, decoders and their associated control box

 The first Dante AV over IP products were launched seven months ago.
-These six products are included within the Dante audio over IP total.
+Audinate have just stated that a further 25 manufacturers have licensed Dante AV technology.

 AVB video – 2 products (2 encoders/decoders)

-Despite AVB supporting video, other than Biamp, whose AVB products only operate within the Biamp ecosystem, there do not appear to be any other AVB video products.
+Despite AVB supporting video, other than Biamp, whose AVB products only operate within the Biamp ecosystem, and are not compatible other AVB video products.
 These two products are included within the AVB Audio over IP total.

 Predicting the Growth of IP Video